Home

 A coconut will keep at room temperature for up to six months.
 Coconut meat (removed from the shell) can be kept refrigerated for four days (so use them up in one of my coconut recipes).

-Another method is to hold the fresh coconut in the middle of your palm; placing a bowl beneath your hand to catch the liquid and then hitting the coconut with the back of a blunt side of a cleaver until it cracks in half.
-DO NOT use the sharp side.
 Then wedge a dull knife or screwdriver in between the meat and shell to pry it apart.
 You may drink the juice.
-The meat can to used to make coconut milk, which is wonderful for coconut desserts.
-One medium coconut will yield about 3-4 cups of grated coconut meat.
+The meat can be used to make coconut milk, which is wonderful for coconut desserts.

 PINA COLADA PIE